Less Precise Can Be More Reliable: A Systematic Evaluation of Quantization's Impact on VLMs Beyond Accuracy: Related Work

-\paragraph{Benchmarking VLM Reliability.} The evaluation of VLM robustness and reliability has matured, with sophisticated benchmarks for OOD detection (OpenOOD) \citep{yang2022full, zhang2024openoodv1.5, wang2024sober} and spurious correlations (CounterAnimal) \citep{Hochlehnert2025Sober}.
-While these benchmarks have been instrumental in characterizing full-precision models, their application to systematically study the impact of architectural interventions like quantization is nascent.
+\paragraph{Benchmarking VLM Reliability.} The evaluation of VLM robustness and reliability has matured, with sophisticated benchmarks for OOD detection (OpenOOD) \citep{yang2022full, zhang2024openoodv1.5, wang2024sober} and spurious correlations (CounterAnimal) \citep{wang2024sober}.
+While these benchmarks have been instrumental in characterizing full-precision models, their application to systematically study the impact of architectural interventions like quantization is nonexistent.
 Closely related to our work, \citet{tu2023closer} evaluate CLIP's robustness to distribution shifts, OOD detection, and predictive uncertainty.
-In contrast, in this work, we go one step further, considering the impact of CLIP quantization, a key requirement for computationally efficient deployment.
+In contrast, in this work, we go several steps further, considering the impact of VLM quantization, a key requirement for computationally efficient deployment.